RagnarLothbrok-Odin/airreps/README.md

 ## 🤖 DiscordGPT: The Ultimate AI Companion for Your Server 🚀

+DiscordGPT is not your average chatbot – it's a powerhouse of AI-driven conversation, seamlessly integrated into your Discord server.
+Powered by OpenAI's cutting-edge technology, it brings the magic of advanced language models right to your fingertips.
+Whether you're looking to spice up your server with intelligent chat, get instant answers to complex questions, or just have a witty AI companion, DiscordGPT is your ticket to the future of online interaction.
+Get ready to elevate your Discord experience to unprecedented heights!

+## test

   <p>
     <a href="https://discord.gg/Q3ZhdRJ"><img src="https://img.shields.io/discord/495602800802398212.svg?colorB=5865F2&logo=discord&logoColor=white&style=for-the-badge" alt="Discord"></a>
     <a href="https://github.com/Valhalla-Development/DiscordGPT/stargazers"><img src="https://img.shields.io/github/stars/Valhalla-Development/DiscordGPT.svg?style=for-the-badge&color=yellow" alt="Stars"></a>